soapdog/firefoxos-quick-guide/firstapp.md

 The HTML structure that we use in this application was built following the patterns adopted by the Gaia Building Blocks where each screen is a `<section>` and the elements follow a predefined format.
 If you haven't already, download the source code from the [memos repository]
 (https://github.com/soapdog/memos-for-firefoxos) so that you have the files (including the Building Blocks) to use.
 For those not confident with git and GitHub, the files are also available as a [.zip file](https://github.com/soapdog/memos-for-firefoxos/archive/master.zip).

-W> Warning: The Building Blocks version I used for this app is not the same as the current one available on the net.
-I've changed the original files.
-Do not download the current version from their website for this sample and use the one provided on the Memos repository (In the real world, use the version from their site).
+W> Warning: The version of the Gaia Building Blocks I used for this app is not the most up-to-date available from Mozilla.
+Trying to update to the current version will, unfortunately, break the Memos app.
+In your own projects, however, always use the latest version of the Gaia Building Blocks.

 ### Including the Building Blocks

-Before doing anything else copy the **shared** and the **styles** folders that you obtained by downloading the Memos repository to the **memos** folder you created so that we can use the Building Blocks in our app.
+Before doing anything else copy the **shared** and the **styles** folders that you obtained by downloading the Memos repository to the **memos** folder you created.
+This will allow use to use the Gaia Building Blocks in our app.

 Lets begin our **index.html** files by including the needed bits.

 ~~~~~~~~
 <!DOCTYPE html>